SamarthK1239/SamarthK1239.github.io/project-writeups/OpenAI-API-Shenanigans.md

 Yep, that's the title.
 I'm... not entirely sure why, but it was 3 in the morning and my brain was on backup power.
 Aaaaaanyways, on to the stuff you're actually here for.

 ## The Idea
-Thie project is intended to be long term, essentially evolving in tandem with the OpenAI ecosystem and offerings.
+This is intended to be a long term project, essentially evolving in tandem with the OpenAI ecosystem and offerings.
 Since I started this project with the intention of learning about the API in steps, it has quite a few scripts that function independently.
 There are more complex projects with multiple scripts on here, and those will have more comprehensive writeups below.

 ## List of Scripts/Sub-Projects
 - [Script](https://github.com/SamarthK1239/OpenAI-Api-Shenanigans/blob/main/OpenAI-API/image_generator.py) Image Generation